-Before I became a digital tech startup junkie, I sailed round the world with no experience (in the beginning) hitching on small sailboats around the world by bumming rides as crew.
+Before I became an online pubisher and writer, I sailed around the world with no experience (in the beginning) hitching on small sailboats around the world by bumming rides as crew.
 I eventually became a skipper and lived aboard for ten years on my own boat.
+My oldest daughter, born in 2001, spent her first year in a Caribbean boatyard.

-It was over 20 years ago now since I first stepped aboard and being on the sea truly satiated my need for travel like no other form of transport and adventure.
+It was some 30 years ago now since I first stepped aboard and being on the sea truly satiated my need for travel like no other form of transport and adventure.

 So how did it all start?
 How does one sail around the world without owning, renting or buying a boat?
 And maybe even get paid to do it?
 How does one take being a boat bum or grottie yottie to the next level?
 What makes it unique on a psychological level?
 How do you start?